 Intractable migraine (also know as status migrainosus) is a persistent or chronic, debilitating migraine without aura that significantly affects a person’s ability to function.
 Even when affected individuals take steps to control triggers and make deliberate lifestyle changes, it still has a major impact on their quality of life.

 They typically do not respond to the most common preventative medications (medication taken daily to decrease headache frequency), such as beta-blockers, tricyclics, anticonvulsants, and calcium channel blockers.

-These migraines do not usually respond to abortive medications either.
-Triptans, nonsteroidal anti-inflammatory drugs usually fail as well.
-The trials to find a treatment that actually brings relief is often quite long and arduous.
+These migraines do not usually respond to abortive medications (acute medication taken at head onset) either.
+Triptans, a class of prescription medications that induce vasoconstriction, and nonsteroidal anti-inflammatory drugs usually fail as well.
+The trials to find a treatment that actually brings relief are usually quite long and arduous.
 All too often relief is never found.

 Axon optics caught up with Dr. Jonathan Cabin of The Migraine Institute in Beverly Hills, California to get some insight into intractable migraine.

 “Intractable migraine, also called Status Migrainosus, is a migraine that lasts over 72 hours and is notoriously difficult to relieve with standard migraine treatments,” says Dr. Cabin.
 “Normal migraines last four to 72 hours.
 Anything longer technically becomes an “intractable migraine”.

 This intractable migraine guide is intended to provide patients with information about their condition as well as provide guidance on potential treatments that could bring much needed relief.
 The chronic pain of these migraines can wear on a person both physically and mentally.
 It is our hope that this guide will arm readers with information to alleviate their suffering.

 Page Contents [hide]